eramons/techblog/content/post/asuschromebook_debian.md

 ```bash
 apt-get install firmware-libertas
 ```
+_Notes:_

-_Note: in order to install this firmware the contrib non-free sources must be included in /etc/apt/sources.list._
+* _In order to install this firmware the contrib non-free sources must be included in /etc/apt/sources.list_
+* _Before getting the wi-fi to work, I used an ethernet cable and an usb-to-ethernet adapter_

 After installing the firmware package wireless networking worked perfectly.

 ### Touchscreen & Touchpad
-In order for the touchscreen and the touchpad to work, we need to manually add the missing kernel modules to the kernel configuration.
+In order for the touchscreen and the touchpad to work, we need to manually add the missing kernel modules to the kernel configuration and re-compile.

 Edit .config to include the following devices as kernel modules:
 ```bash